allenai/Break/blogpost.md

 ### The *"Break It Down!"* Challenge

-Break is aimed at enabling systems to effectively parse natural questions into their respective QDMR representations.
+Break is aimed at building systems that parse natural questions into their respective QDMR representations.
 We hope that this dataset, and its QDMR parsing challenge, will spur the development of future question understanding models.
 We further encourage the NLP community to also treat Break as a resource for building better question answering systems.

 Our research has shown that multi-hop QA models using Break decompositions greatly outperform a strong BERT-based baseline which does not.
 Additionally, we provide [neural QDMR parsing models](https://allenai.github.io/Break/#leaderboard), trained on Break, that beat a rule-based baseline that employs dependency parsing and coreference resolution.
 Visit the [Break website](https://allenai.github.io/Break/) to view the leaderboard and learn more.